Differentiable Acoustic Radiance Transfer: Background

-\paragraph{Acoustic Rendering Equation} By accounting for the nonnegligible speed of sound, Siltanen et al. \cite{siltanen2007room} extended Kajiya's rendering equation for light transport \cite{kajiya1986rendering} to the \emph{acoustic rendering equation} (ARE).
-Sound is regarded as a ``ray'' with \emph{acoustic radiance} $L(x', \vout, t) \in \mathbb{R}^+$, time-dependent energy flux per projected area and per solid angle.
-It is a function of surface point $x' \in \calA$, emitting direction $\vout \in \calS$, and continuous time $t \in \mathbb{R}^+$, where $\A$ and $\S$ denote a room surface geometry and a set of all unit-norm direction vectors, respectively.
+Accounting for the non-negligible speed of sound, Siltanen et al. \cite{siltanen2007room} extended the rendering equation for light transport \cite{kajiya1986rendering} to the acoustic rendering equation (ARE).
+Sound is regarded as a collection of ``rays,'' each carrying an acoustic radiance $L(x', \vout, t) \in \mathbb{R}^+$, defined as the time-varying energy flux per unit projected area per unit solid angle.
+It is a function of surface point $x' \in \calA$, emitting direction $\vout \in \calS$, and continuous time $t \in \mathbb{R}$, where $\A$ and $\S$ denote a room surface geometry and the set of all unit-length direction vectors, respectively.
 See Figure \ref{fig:art} for an illustration.
-The ARE is given as
+The ARE reads

-where $v_{x\to x'}=(x'-x)/\|x'-x\|$ denotes a direction vector from the source $x$ to destination $x'$. $\smash{L^{(0)}}$ and $R$ denote initial radiance and reflection kernel, respectively, whose definitions will be introduced later. $*$ denotes continuous-time temporal convolution.
-The ARE states that the radiance is the sum of the initial term and the aggregation of other radiances convolved with the reflection kernel.
-The use of radiance for room acoustics is justified when the geometry is relatively larger than the wavelength.
-Also, geometric acoustic models can be interpreted as specific solvers of the ARE \cite{savioja2015overview}.
+That is, the radiance is the sum of an initial term $L^{(0)}$ and the aggregation of other radiances convolved ($*$) with a reflection kernel $R$.
+Here, $v_{x\to x'}=(x'-x)/\|x'-x\|$ denotes a unit-length direction vector from a surface point $x$ toward $x'$.
+Formal definitions of $L^{(0)}$ and $R$ will be introduced later.
+The use of radiance for room acoustics is valid when the characteristic dimensions of the room geometry are orders of magnitude larger than the longest wavelength of interest \cite{savioja2015overview}.